 As stated above, about 50% of people have heterozygous (41%) or homozygous (9%) mutations of their VDR genetic allele sites.
 This issue is pretty common therefore, and it will result in a down-regulated VDR.
 In such cases, the vitamin D dosing will need to by higher, and may possibly need to be in supra-physiologic dosing ranges, particularly if the individual becomes ill.

 One’s VDR status can be checked by a variety of labs which offer this service in their genetic testing packages.
-One such offering is www.23andMe.com.
+As mentioned above, one such offering is from www.23andMe.com.
 Here one can learn about mutations one may have at 195 gene sites which control enzyme and receptor functions in the areas of detoxification, neurotransmitters, methylation, cardiovascular, digestive, endocrine, vitamin function, mineral receptors, and antioxidant functions.
 This study also gives information relevant to the other fat soluble vitamins.

 Our primary source of vitamin D is from sunlight as ultraviolet rays from sunlight create a chemical cascade in the skin which converts cholesterol to vitamin D. However, as mentioned above, most people do not get enough direct sunlight to produce adequate levels of vitamin D. According to Dr. Michael Holick, another prominent vitamin D researcher, “Vitamin D is not only the most common nutritional deficiency in the world, it is also the most common medical condition, affecting over 1 billion people.”